TKTK123456/Emergent-Garden-Langtons-ant/README.md

-If you want to have mjs use the index.mjs file
+If you want to have a exportable file use the EGLAG file